 In Beirut for Data4Change

-I was thrilled to be asked to contribute as a mentor at Data4Change Beirut.
-It was an incredible experience.
+It’s been an incredible experience to be one of the mentors at Data4Change in Beirut.
 Expertly organised, the workshop brought together a great mix of talents from all over the world to help visualise important and urgent data stories.
 The programme was constructive and inspiring, including thought-provoking activities and productive work sessions.
 It is my hope that the solutions offered to the human rights organisations will prove effective … and that the experience (and its impact) will endure with new collaborative relationships.

 The making of: Everything Harle Left Behind